raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 Through this tutorial we have:

-1. Understood CDS Hooks.
+1. Went through Overview of CDS Hooks.
-1. Try out a CDS Hook with HSPC&rsquo;s sandbox & CDS Hooks demo app
+1. Tried out CDS Hook with HSPC&rsquo;s sandbox & CDS Hooks demo app